doubtfire-lms/docs.formatif.io/guides/staff/create-manage-tasks.md

 # Creating a task

-In Doubtfire, there is no difference in how you create and edit a task.
+In Formatif, there is no difference in how you create and edit a task.
 Let's take a look at how to create a new task.

 1. Select the green _Add Task_ button in the Task List panel.